leungwaynetx/chase-oaks-apollos-tv/README.md

 # apollos-tv

-'yarn dev' to start web and React Native app.
+`yarn dev` to start web and React Native app.